Table of Contents:

 No, human nature would have to carry the punishment.

-Why Jesus came as a human
+3. Why Jesus, God’s Son, came in a human body

-The justice of God had to be satisfied, and this was fulfilled in all it’s parts by the death of Jesus.
+The justice of God had to be satisfied, and this was fulfilled in all its parts by the death of Jesus.

 Let’s look at two Bible passages, which are talking about Jesus: